3 things I found:

 The Strategic Inflection Point

 For four years, Swiggy's food delivery subsidised everything else.
 FY26 broke that dependency.
-Food delivery is now a profit engine (>₹1,000 Cr adjusted EBITDA), freeing Swiggy to invest in Instamart's dark-store expansion without cannibalising the P&L.
+Food delivery is now a profit engine (>₹1,000 Cr adjusted EBITDA), freeing Swiggy to invest in Instamart's dark-store expansion without draining the P&L.

 The remaining challenge: Instamart's infrastructure burn - 1,143 dark stores, ₹0 platform fees for most categories, and a price war with Blinkit and Zepto - keeps the group net loss at ₹4,154 Cr.
 The path to group profitability runs through Instamart's contribution margin improvement, not further food delivery growth.